 MSA (Modern Standard Arabic) – These classes have 3-7 students.
 Students work through the MSA textbook.
 Homework is given in order to maximize class time for peer work, discussion, and clarifying misunderstandings.

 Culture Class – This class is just for Semester 1, and is conducted in English.
-18 different topics are covered thoughout the semester, such as: How to Build a Language Learning Community, Tips on Making Local Friends, Being a Humble Cultural Learner, Participating in Community Events etc…
+18 different topics are covered throughout the semester, such as: How to Build a Language Learning Community, Tips on Making Local Friends, Being a Humble Cultural Learner, Participating in Community Events etc…